EliasPereirah/SearchAugmentedLLM/readme.md

 Get your Cohere API key here: https://dashboard.cohere.com/api-keys

+# Cybersecurity
+This project was developed mainly for home use via localhost.
+If you want to use it on a public hosting, it is recommended to add some restriction layer with login.

 ## License
 **MIT** - This project is licensed under the MIT License.
 Please note that this project is currently in **beta** and is provided "as is" without warranty of any kind.